L-Applin/wip-lang/README.md

-# selmer-lang
+# wip-lang
-Selmer with Antlr4
+A programming langage made for fun and learning.

+Currently uses Antlr4 for Lexing and Parsing.